quietfanatic/liv/src/base/ayu/ayu-data-language.md

 called attributes.
 A key-value pair is a string (following the above rules for strings), followed by a colon (`:`), followed by an item.
 Commas are allowed but not required between attributes.
 Keys named `null`, `true`, `false` must be quoted, just as with strings.
+The order of attributes in an object should be preserved for human-readability, but should not be semantically significant.
+If you think you want an object with order-significant attributes, use an array of pairs instead.

 ### Other Syntax